keptn/keptn.github.io/content/docs/0.5.0.beta/concepts/architecture/index.md

 ### configuration-service

 The *configuration-service* is a Keptn core component and used to manage resources for Keptn project-related entities, i.e., project, stage, and service.
 The entity model is shown below.
-To store the resources with version control, a git repository is used that is mounted as persistent volume.
-Besides, this service has functionality to upload the git repository to any Git-based service such as GitLab, GitHub, Bitbucket, etc.
+To store the resources with version control, a Git repository is used that is mounted as persistent volume.
+Besides, this service has functionality to upload the Git repository to any Git-based service such as GitLab, GitHub, Bitbucket, etc.

 **Entity model**
 ```